x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/office-365-migration-best-practices.md

 - Throttling under impersonation is isolated to each user migration session.

+- Exchange Web Services Throttling Policy can be temporarily (for a duration of 30, 60 or 90 days) changed in the tenant to allow migration to complete, this can be requested from the Help section of the Microsoft 365 admin center.

  **Best practices**

 - Migration performance for customers using third-party migration tools that use EWA impersonation competes with Exchange Web Services-based migrations and service resource usage by other tenants.
 Therefore, migration performance will vary.